hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 For more information on the `Cache-Control` header, visit the official documentation [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

+## The body

-- For Dynamic content: TODO: continue here at 20:10 -> https://www.youtube.com/watch?v=edjzEYMnrQw
+- For The response body: TODO: continue here at 20:10 -> https://www.youtube.com/watch?v=edjzEYMnrQw

 ## Resources